mudita/MuditaOS/harmony_changelog.md

 * Fixed frequency lock during user activity
 * Fixed boot error screen text alignment
 * Fixed eink errors in logs
+* Fixed alarm when the onboarding is in progress

 ### Added
 * Added notification when charger is connected